 - Canterbury Christ Church University, B.S., Geography, Social Science, 1996

 Research into livelihood options and food security issues related to mangrove deforestation continues as my major research track.
-The Journal of Land Use Science has accepted a paper on international aid and how it relates to mangrove deforestation.
-I am also examining the sustainability of aquaculture in mangrove regions, again as it pertains to food security.
-Currently I have two major research goals, examining how local populations have resisted mangrove deforestation and utilizing Idrisi Land Use Change Modeler to examine recent regrowth of mangroves along the Ecuadorian coast.
-I will be presenting the findings of my research into food security and development issues related to the transition from mangrove forest to aquaculture at LASA 2012.
+The Bulletin of Marine Science has accepted a paper on the global levels of mangrove to aquaculture conversion.
+I am also examining the role of aquaculture in Ecuadorian mangrove regions, as it pertains to global climate change.
+My mangrove livelihood research has just been accepted by the Spanish language journal Bosque.
+Currently I have two major research goals: examining how local populations have resisted mangrove deforestation and utilizing lidar to examine agricultural runoff into local waterways.
+I will be presenting the findings of my research into food security and development issues related to the transition from mangrove forest to aquaculture at GLP 2014 in Berlin.

 - Water Quality and Residential Property Values: A Natural Experiment Approach.

 - Does Aquaculture Displace Mangrove Forests?

 - How Community Organizations, Local Fisherfolk, and Civil Society are Regenerating Ecuador's Mangrove Habitats.

 Hamilton, S. & S. Collins (2013) Las respuestas a los medios de subsistencia deforestación de los manglares en las provincias del norte de Ecuador.
 Bosque 34(2).Link

 Hamilton, S. (2013) Assessing the Role of Commercial Aquaculture in Displacing Mangrove Forest.
 Bulletin of Marine Science 89(2) 585-601.
 Feature article for quaterly issue.
 Link